 - On April 20, some people incarcerated in BOP custody were told that officials were no longer considering early releases for inmates who have served less than half their sentence, a reversal of an April 9 announcement from BOP staffers.
 According to advocates and family members, many individuals had already been put into pre-release quarantine before the reversal was announced.

 - On May 20, the BOP asked the U.S. Supreme Court to halt a federal judge's order to release or transfer incarcerated individuals from FCI Elkton in Ohio.
-As of May 20, 9 incarcerated people have died at FCI Elkton, which is as of writing was the highest number of Covid-19 deaths of all federal prisons with confirmed cases.
-On May 26, the Supreme Court announced that they will not block U.S. District Judge James Gwin's order to move at-risk incarcerated individuals from from FCI Elkton.
+On May 26, the Supreme Court announced that they would not block U.S. District Judge James Gwin's order to move at-risk incarcerated individuals from FCI Elkton.

 - On July 14, US District Court Judge Consuelo Marshall ruled that federal prison authorities must begin transferring medically vulnerable people from Lompoc, CA’s prison complex to home confinement, after a Covid outbreak at the prison killed four incarcerated people and infected more than 1,000 others.
 Judge Marshall found that the BOP had “likely been deliberately indifferent to the known urgency to consider inmates for home confinement, particularly those most vulnerable to severe illness or death.”